Setting Up & Using API Analytics & Observability

 Learn how to configure Revenium's analytics suite, including API usage & performance reporting and alerting.

-API analytics are created automatically when using any of our API gateway connectors. (i.e. Kong, Mulesoft, aws, azure, and many others).
+API analytics are created automatically when using any of our API gateway connectors (i.e. Kong, Mulesoft, aws, azure, and many others).
 API analytics are not generated for non-API data sources, though you can add your own performance data to your usage calls via our metering API (see example here).

 What Can you Do with Revenium API Analytics?